Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Introduction

-In this work, we focus on the unlearning model proposed by Nokura~\cite{nokura1996unlearning}, hereafter referred to as the $J^\prime$ model.
-In this model, unlearning is implemented by modifying the Hebbian couplings using spin correlation functions computed in the high-temperature phase at inverse temperature $\gamma \ll 1$.
-Previous studies based on signal-to-noise (SN) ratio analysis and numerical simulations have suggested that this mechanism enhances retrieval robustness and increases memory capacity.
+In the present paper, we focus particularly on the model proposed in ~\cite{nokura1996unlearning}, which we call ``$J^\prime$ model''.
+In this model, unlearning is implemented by modifying the Hebbian couplings using spin correlation functions computed in the high-temperature phase.
+Importantly, the inverse temperature used to evaluate these correlations is taken to be small, $0< \gamma \ll 1$.
+Since the exact evaluation of these correlations is generally difficult, we use a high-temperature approximation similar to the original formulation and analyze the resulting effective interaction.
+Previous studies based on signal-to-noise (SN) analysis and numerical simulations have suggested that this mechanism enhances retrieval robustness and can increase the memory capacity ~\cite{nokura1996unlearning}.
 However, these analyses were primarily qualitative and restricted to the zero-temperature limit.
 As a consequence, the precise location and nature of the phase boundaries, the dependence of memory capacity on unlearning parameters, and the behavior at finite temperatures have remained unclear.

 A quantitative understanding of these issues is essential for evaluating the effectiveness and robustness of unlearning.
-In particular, the dependence of the memory capacity on the unlearning strength and temperature is crucial for identifying optimal parameter regimes, while finite-temperature analysis is indispensable for understanding the stability of retrieval under noise and thermal fluctuations.
+In particular, the dependence of the memory capacity on the unlearning strength and temperature is crucial for identifying optimal parameter choices, while finite-temperature analysis is indispensable for understanding the stability of retrieval under noise and thermal fluctuations.

-The purpose of this paper is to provide a systematic statistical-mechanics analysis of the $J^\prime$ model and to clarify the effects of unlearning within a unified theoretical framework.
+The purpose of this paper is to provide a systematic statistical-mechanics analysis of the effective $J^\prime$ model and to clarify the effects of unlearning within a unified theoretical framework.
 Using the replica method under the replica symmetric (RS) ansatz, we derive the free energy and the corresponding saddle-point equations in the large system limit of $N \to \infty$ with finite pattern load $\alpha$.
-We analyze the retrieval performance, phase diagram, and stability conditions at finite temperatures, and compare the theoretical predictions with numerical simulations.
-Furthermore, we evaluate the signal-to-noise ratio within the replica framework, confirm consistency with previous qualitative studies, and determine the memory capacity and its dependence on unlearning parameters theoretically.
+Within this RS framework, we analyze the retrieval performance, phase diagram, and stability conditions at finite temperatures, and compare the theoretical predictions with numerical simulations based on synchronous dynamics.
+Furthermore, we evaluate the signal-to-noise ratio within the replica framework, examine consistency with previous qualitative studies, and estimate the memory capacity and its dependence on unlearning parameters theoretically.